a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 Spring weather here is nothing if not unpredictable.
 The weather can be sunny, rainy, windy, cool, or warm, or sometimes all of these things in the same day.
 Temperatures probably will range from the 40s to the low 60s.

-Fall is often beautiful weather–mild daytime temperatures and generally dry.
-Even early November, with our changing climate, is a pretty good bet these days, though it can be quite cold at night–you’ll want a really good down sleeping bag or plenty of blankets.
-We can’t promise no rain, but it’s often lovely and dry with warm, sunny days, which seems to be the new normal.
+Fall is often beautiful weather — mild daytime temperatures and generally dry.
+It can be quite cold at night — you’ll want a really good down sleeping bag or plenty of blankets.
+We can’t promise no rain, but it’s often lovely and dry with warm, sunny days.
 Just be well prepared for chilly nights.

 There are plenty of heated indoor rooms for evening jamming — if you’re dry and warm enough in your tent to sleep, that’s all you really need to do there.
 But we try to save dorm space for campers to upgrade to if the weather turns out to be undesirable for camping.